 Admission to the College

-TMCC follows the Community College Admission – General Policy outlined in the NSHE Board of Regents Handbook, Title 4, Chapter 16, Section 19.
-Students wishing to enroll at TMCC must complete an Application for Admission, which includes a $20 non-refundable fee, and follow the Steps to Enroll.
+TMCC follows the Community College Admission – General Policy outlined in the NSHE Board of Regents Handbook, Title 4, Chapter 16, Section 18.
+Students wishing to enroll at TMCC must complete an Application for Admission, which includes a one-time $20 non-refundable fee (even if classes are full or you dropped or canceled your classes) and follow the Steps to Enroll.

 - New Degree-Seeking Student – You are seeking a degree and have never been to college, including TMCC.